yujingr/Gomoku-Renju-Pieces-Counter/README.md

 ## English: Gomoku/Renju Pieces Counter

 This repository contains a practice tool for Gomoku/Renju, aimed at helping beginners identify and count different configurations of pieces in the game, such as open fours, closed fours, open threes, etc. By using this tool, players can better understand game strategies and improve their playing skills.

+Recommended usage: For practicing counting pieces, as a first step for beginners to improve their Gomoku skills.
+For example, follow the existing practice questions/boards step by step, observe the changes of the board after each move.
+Also, observe the potential configuration changes after each move, and learn how to maximize your advantage and minimize your opponent's advantage.

 ### Features